xrowgmbh/activedirectory-bundle/README.md

 ### Account Suffix (required)

 The account suffix option is the suffix of your user accounts in AD.
 For example, if your domain DN is `DC=corp,DC=acme,DC=org`, then your account suffix would be `corp.acme.org`.
-This is then appended to then end of your user accounts on authentication.
+This is then appended to the end of your user accounts on authentication.

 For example, if you're binding as a user, and your username is `jdoe`, then Adldap would try to authenticate with your server as `jdoe@corp.acme.org`.